 27. “Talking about time instead of miles… ( Jane lives an hour away from me instead of Jane lives 35 miles from me).”

-30. “The annual Solstice naked bike ride!”
-It’s in Fremont every June, if you don’t believe us.
+31. “The annual Solstice naked bike ride!”
+It’s in Fremont every June, in case you don’t believe us.

-32. “The Space Needle.”
+33. “The Space Needle.”
 More of a landmark than a tradition, but needed to be included!
+Also a tradition: every few years we have to argue over the appropriate color for the Space Needle.

-33. “Parking in either direction on both sides of the street.
+34. “Parking in either direction on both sides of the street.
 Totally normal in Seattle.
 Would get you a ticket elsewhere.”
+Also on the topic of parking: “Backing into parking spaces.
+Usually only reserved for trucks but everyone does it here!”

 Yes, we have legal weed.

-41. “Getting excited when the mountain is out.”
+44. “Getting excited when the mountain is out.”
+It’s tradition to “tell everyone that ‘the mountain is out today.'”
 “Our children weren’t old enough for school when we lived there, but we walked every day to see if ‘our’ mountain was out – rain or shine!”
 (FYI nobody really says Mount Rainier; it’s just “the mountain.”)

-42. The blackberry bushes.
+45. The wild blackberry bushes.
+They seem to take over in the summer.
 Just let them take you as one of their own: “Becoming one with the blackberry bushes.”

-44. The urban gardens.
-“Everyone owns a garden or is into gardening.”
+48. The urban gardens: “Everyone owns a garden or is into gardening.”
 And if you think you don’t have a garden, yes you do.
 Google the term “P-Patch.”
 You’re welcome.